-The Smoking Gun broke those stories by posting the restraining order against Rockwell, as well as still[TEXT OBSCURED] the Kozer videos.
-It also [TEXT OBSCURED] Busta Rhymes' concert tract rider request for [TEXT OBSCURED] condoms backstage.
+The Smoking Gun broke those stories by posting the restraining order against Rockwell, as well as stills from the Kozer videos.
+It also busted Busta Rhymes' concert contract rider request for ribbed condoms backstage.

-In fact, concert riders was such a hit with visitors of the site that Bastone and Green created a "Backstage" section that currently features [TEXT OBSCURED] acts.
-There you'll discover J.Lo must have designer [TEXT OBSCURED] dies, white drapes. white [TEXT OBSCURED] ture and white lilies in her dressing room.
+In fact, concert riders are such a hit with visitors to the site that Bastone and Green created a "Backstage" section that currently features 134 acts.
+There you'll discover that J. Lo must have designer candles, white drapes, white furniture and white lilies in her dressing room.

-But it's not just sensational tidbits that make the site successful.
-In addition to exposing celebrity foibles.
-It posts documents such as prison, police and medic examiner's records (such as those relating to the dea[TEXT OBSCURED] Malcolm X).
-A flight [TEXT OBSCURED] investigators believe was [TEXT OBSCURED] by the Sept.
-11 terrorists [TEXT OBSCURED] also posted.
+But it's not just sensational tidbits that make the site so successful.
+In addition to exposing celebrity foibles, it posts documents such as prison, police and medical examiner's records (such as those relating to the death of Malcolm X).
+A flight manual investigators believe was used by the Sept.
+11 terrorists was also posted.

-"You will always find [TEXT OBSCURED] thing at our site that you can't find anywhere else," says Bastone.
+"You will always find something at our site that you can't find anywhere else," says Bastone.